 Before you begin this procedure, make sure that audit logging is already turned on for your Office 365 environment.
 This is typically done by someone who has the Audit Logs role assigned in Exchange Online.
 For more information, see Turn Office 365 audit log search on or off.

-As a global administrator or security administrator, go to https://protection.office.com, and sign in with your work or school account.
+Go to https://protection.office.com, and sign in with your work or school account.

 In the Office 365 Security & Compliance Center, in the left navigation pane, under Threat management, choose Policy > Safe Attachments.